dmbarbour/glas/docs/GlasApps.md

         app.http : Request -> [sys] Response

-The runtime can provide a web server, perhaps reserving `"/sys/*"` for debugger integration and routing everything else to 'app.http'.
-This port can be shared with RPC, recognizing protocol based on header.
-Applications may access the runtime's built-in server via 'sys.refl.http', bypassing configured authorization.

 The Request and Response are binaries.
 They may be *accelerated* binaries with structure under-the-hood that can be efficiently queried, manipulated, and validated.
 The application receives complete requests and returns complete responses - no WebSockets, chunking, or SSE.
 If a request fails to generate a response, it is logically retried until timeout, providing a simple basis for long polling.
 Use "303 See Other" responses for requests that are handled asynchronously.

 Eventually, we might support for multiple requests within a transaction via dedicated HTTP headers.
 A runtime could also support 'app.http.ws' to receive runtime-scoped WebSockets.

-*Aside:* Based on configuration and application settings, the runtime might automatically launch a browser pointing to the application.
+The runtime will also provide a web service for debugger and IDE integration.
+Depending on the user configuration and application settings, this service might receive requests to `"/sys/*"` and require specific authorization.
+Applications can access this server via 'sys.refl.dbg.http', bypassing configured authorization.

 ## Remote Procedure Calls